shiyh0/ribocentre.github.io/_pages/ribozyme.md

            </tr>
            <tr>
            <td name="td0"><a href="https://www.ribocentre.org/docs/groupII.html" target="_blank"><b>Group II self-splicing intron</b></a></td>
 <td name="td1">Group II introns are one of the largest ribozymes, with sequences ranging from 400 to 1000 nt in length.
-It is also the evolutionary ancestor of the spliceosome.
+It is also the evolutionary ancestor of the Spliceosome.
 Group II introns can catalyze RNA self-splicing through an autocatalytic two-step reaction and mediate reverse-splicing.
 It plays an essential role in the metabolism of organisms and is now being developed as a tool in biotechnology and gene therapy.</td>
 <td name="td2"><a href="https://www.ncbi.nlm.nih.gov/pubmed/2417726" target="_blank"><b>1986</b></a></td>
 <td name="td3">Group II catalytic intron</td>
 <td name="td4"><a href="https://rfam.xfam.org/family/RF00029" target="_blank"><b>RF00029</b></a></td>